nh-server/switch-guide/docs/extras/updating.md

 :::

-There are two supported methods of dumping your sysMMC's firmware, these methods are detailed in the two tabs below.
-Either choice will provide the same end result, but can be more difficult depending on the console model you have.
+There are three supported methods of dumping your sysMMC's firmware, these methods are detailed in the tabs below.
+All choices will provide the same end result, but can be more difficult depending on the console model you have.

-- **Note:**
-If you have an unpatched Switch, have autoRCM enabled and you're updating your system while in stock firmware, **updating will disable autoRCM** and you will need to enter RCM manually to boot custom firmware again.
-To prevent autoRCM from being disabled, boot CFW on sysMMC and update through settings from there, as booting without AutoRCM <ins>will burn any preserved e-fuses</ins>.

 ::::: tabs